Mansi-Singhal/Secret-web-page/README.md

 <h5> To install, simply clone this repository & run the following command npm install, this will install all the dependencies for you. </h5>

 <h2>Running Project</h2>
-<h5>To run this project locally, run the following command npm start, this will start a local instance of the application & you will be able to run the app in your browser at this url http://localhost:3000/ </h5>
+<h5>To run this project locally, run the following command npm start, this will start a local instance of the application & you will be able to run the app in your browser at this url <a href="url">http://localhost:3000/ </a> </h5>